The MRes in Future Propulsion and Power

-The MRes in Gas Turbine Aerodynamics, which provides a springboard to the PhD phase of the CDT at one of the three partner universities.
+The MRes, which provides a springboard to the PhD phase of the CDT at one of the three partner universities.

 Part 1 - Modules

 During Part 1 of the MRes (October-December) students undertake a combination of core and elective modules.
 The modules give students a world-leading background in the theory of gas turbine aerodynamics as well as practical aspects of both experimental and computational research.

 Foundation concepts (Introductory course)

 Syllabus includes: types of turbomachine; governing equations; fluid properties; performance metrics; compressible flow; non-dimensional analysis of turbomachinery.

 Advanced gas turbine aerodynamics (Flagship MRes course in advanced aerodynamic concepts)

 Syllabus includes: combustor aerodynamics; compressor stability; heat transfer and cooling concepts; installation effects and integrated propulsion; loss mechanisms in turbomachines; three-dimensional flows and three-dimensional blade design concepts; transonic axial flow fan design.

 Turbomachinery aerodynamic design process (Fundamentals, and hands-on experience, of computational methods for blade design)